 Remove the microhematocrit tubes from the centrifuge and examine the quality of the blood component layers.
 To produce the most accurate test results, the blood column should be divided into three distinct layers.

-- A dark red column should fill the bottom portion of the tube.
-This area is composed of red blood cells (erythrocytes or RBCs), the heaviest blood components.
+a.
+A dark red column should fill the bottom portion of the tube.
+This area contains red blood cells (erythrocytes; RBCs), the heaviest blood components.

-- Directly above the RBCs should be a thin white layer, called the buffy coat.
-This area is composed of white blood cells (leukocytes or WBCs;) and platelets (thrombocytes).
+b.
+Directly above the RBCs should be a thin white layer, called the buffy coat.
+This area contains white blood cells (leukocytes; WBCs) and platelets (thrombocytes).

-- Locate the percentage markings closest to the top of RBC column.
-Follow the lines to left or right to determine the subject’s hematocrit value.
+Follow the lines to the left or right to determine the subject’s hematocrit value.